on-chain-unlock/ocu-sdk-test/README.md

 Only if both pass → relay fires
 ```

-The Core always acts as the first gate.
+The Core always acts as the first gate — the second layer is only reachable after Core has already verified the user.
 Neither layer alone is sufficient.

+The room PIN distribution is entirely the integrator's responsibility — the Core has no knowledge of it.
+Security depends on keeping the two secrets separate and distributing them only to the appropriate people.

-This pattern requires no Core modifications.
+This pattern requires no Core modifications — it is implemented entirely in the route action injected via `Core_RegisterCommand`.

 ---

-### Configuration
+## Configuration

-**test.cfg / config.txt** (key=value, development only):
+### `test.cfg` / `config.txt` (key=value)

 ```
 serial_number=ABC123